suzuran7053/PHP_projects/README.md

 Here are some source files of my PHP projects.
 I have put my code files into here to show my coding skills for any potential employer.
+You can see some demo-screenshots of each projects, they are in a directory named 'demo-screenshots.'